-As required by Section 14A of the Exchange Act, we are asking our stockholders to vote to approve, on an advisory (non-binding) basis, the compensation of our Named Executive Officers as disclosed in this Proxy Statement.
-As described in detail in the CD&A, our executive compensation programs are designed to attract, retain and motivate superior executive talent, including our Named Executive Officers, who are critical to our success.
-Please read the CD&A beginning on page 35 and "Executive Compensation Tables" beginning on page 41 for specific details about our executive compensation programs.
+As required by Section 14A of the Securities Exchange Act of 1934 (the "Exchange Act"), we are asking our stockholders to vote to approve, on an advisory (non-binding) basis, the compensation of our Named Executive Officers as disclosed in this Proxy Statement.
+We currently conduct this non-binding vote to approve executive compensation annually, and the next non-binding vote to approve executive compensation will take place at the 2021 Annual Meeting of Stockholders.

+As described in detail in the CD&A, our executive compensation programs are designed to attract, retain, and motivate superior executive talent, including our Named Executive Officers, who are critical to our success.
+We believe that our compensation program effectively aligns the interests of employees and stockholders and rewards superior financial and operational performance.
+Please read the CD&A beginning on page 33 and "Executive Compensation Tables" beginning on page 44 for specific details about our executive compensation programs.
 Your vote is not intended to address any specific item of our compensation program, but rather to address our overall approach to the compensation of our Named Executive Officers described in this Proxy Statement.
-This vote on the Named Executive Officer compensation is advisory, and therefore will not be binding on Kraft Heinz, our Compensation Committee or our Board.
+This vote on the Named Executive Officer compensation is advisory, and therefore will not be binding on Kraft Heinz, our Compensation Committee, or our Board.
 However, our Board and Compensation Committee value our stockholders' opinions and will evaluate the results of this vote.